openSUSE/news-o-o/_posts/2013-04-30-open-build-service-version-2-4-released.markdown

-<blockquote>žIt is exciting to see the Open Build Service team move forward with such a great feature release.
-OBS forms the base of the collaborative model which makes openSUSE such a successful distribution and we are proud to work with them and their sweet technology.</blockquote>
+<blockquote>â€žIt is exciting to see the Open Build Service team move forward with such a great feature release.
+OBS forms the base of the collaborative model which makes openSUSE such a successful distribution and we are proud to work with them and their sweet technology.â€</blockquote>

-_“ said openSUSE Community Manager Jos Poortvliet_.
+_â€“ said openSUSE Community Manager Jos Poortvliet_.